 When we had another fail at the weekend I was gutted.
 I’d been planning to write this post and I was so hoping for a positive result.
 And then hubby informed me that the clock on my phone was running slow – I went into Pixie and the sun was up!
 I was disproportionately thrilled!

 Since then I’ve been waiting for a slip back into her old ways but, as yet, there has been none.

-I’m delighted and surprised.
-I think that actually, she was totally ready and just needed a little prompt to help her.
-And that’s exactly what the Gro-Clock does.
-I can’t recommend it highly enough.
+I’m surprised and delighted.
+On reflection, I think perhaps she was developmentally ready and just needed a little prompt to help her – and that’s exactly what the Gro Clock provides.
+I really can’t recommend it highly enough.

 Update: I’ve since tried – several times – using the clock with Elfin, and no dice.